ibbles/LearningUnrealEngine/Editor progress bar.md

     {
         break;
     }
-    EnterProgressFrame(WorkPerItem); // Can be any fraction of AmountOfWork.
+    MyTask.EnterProgressFrame(WorkPerItem); // Can be any fraction of AmountOfWork.
     // Do some work here.
 }
 ```